 I was alone, yes.
 I was uncomfortable as well.
 The small rooms in my tiny apartment were empty.
 There was nothing on the walls.
 There was nothing to absorb the sound or stop the echoing in the rooms.
 There were no decorations or anything of the sort.
 My kitchen was the smallest I have ever seen.
 The cupboards were empty with the exception of a few plates and a few utensils that were left behind by the previous tenant.
 I went from living in a large home with a two-car garage, an in-ground pool and a nanny’s quarters to a small, upstairs apartment in someone’s private home.

 Again, I say that I was alone.
 Yes, this is true.
 I was alone and frightened.
 I was beaten and sad.
 I was fine to be on the path of divorce.
 Besides, the lovelessness was no secret to me or anyone else.
 The failed marriage was somewhat expected.
 I had friends that called and said, “Yeah, we kinda saw this coming.”
 In fairness, I knew this was coming too.
-And in fairness, what I’m about to describe is an idea of mine that describes the way I felt most of my life: Life happens.
+What I’m about to describe is an idea of mine that describes the way I felt most of my life: Life happens.
 Sometimes, life just happened around me.
 It’s like being on some crazy ride at an amusement park and feeling sick about it.
 No, there is no way to stop.
 All one can do is vomit and wait until the ride stops.
 Sometimes, I swear, this is how it seemed.
 It seemed to me that life happened and I lost to so many things the same way water loses to a drain.
 And me, I was sucked down the spiral of my decisions and flushed down the drain.
 I couldn’t get away from my life or my decisions.
 I had challenges to deal with and depression to navigate through.
 I had faults and flaws and insecurities.
 I could hardly accept myself, let alone that someone else would accept me or even better; it was hard enough to believe in myself so why would I ever believe that someone else would believe in me.
 So, when someone said they did; I believed them.

 There were people from my ex-life that called to wish me well because whether this is fair or not, there is more than just a split in marital property.
 There is also a split in friendships that could no longer be nurtured because of family loyalty.
 This does not always happen to everyone but this was a given for me.
 I knew there would be people that had to choose a side (not that anyone should ever have to choose) and I knew why as well as who this would be.
 I know this is not my imagination because this was clearly stated to me.
 And that was fine.
 I got it.
 I received calls and words of encouragement that came from people on the other side of my divorce.
 This was something that made my decision painfully clear that yes; divorce was not only the right thing to do, it was the only thing to do.